-You probably want to choose a path to use as a default when you create a new project, and you can do this through the first option shown in Figure 1-11.
+You probably want to choose a path to use as a default when you create a new project, and you can do this through the first option shown in Figure 1-9.
 Just set the path to the location where you want your projects and solutions stored.

-You can set options that apply to every C++ project in the Options dialog that is displayed by selecting the Projects and Solutions ⇒ VC++ Project Settings topic in the left pane.
-You can set options specific to the current project through the dialog that displays when you select the Project ⇒ Ex1_02 Properties menu item in the main menu, or by pressing Alt+F7.
-This menu item label is tailored to reflect the name of the current project.
-You used this to change the value of the Character Set property for the Ex1_02 console program.
+You can set options that apply to every project by selecting the Projects and Solutions ⇔ VC++ Project Settings topic in the left pane of the Options dialog.
+You set options specific to the current project through the dialog that displays when you select the Project ⇔ Ex1_02 Properties menu item in the main menu, or by pressing Alt+F7.
+The label for this menu item is tailored to reflect the name of the current project.